+Applicants should draw on a breadth of examples which illustrate of they how they have contributed to new ideas, hypotheses and tools, as well as how they have contributed to teams and collaborations, the research community, and to wider society.
 Applicants should describe only a selection of their outputs and, in each case, clearly explain the relevance to their ability to deliver the proposed project.
-Please reference patents or publications as appropriate.

 All teams should describe contributions across the levels below including, where applicable, how the team has worked together across these levels to deliver impact.
 The relative size of each section will vary depending on the relevant skills and experience of each applicant.

-- 1) Eligibility criteria: State the current position of each PI and Co-I on the grant, indicating how they meet the eligibility criteria, and provide a clear indication of each's role and what they bring to the team.
-Please also provide an indication as to role and contribution of any Researcher Co-Investigators. - 2) How have the team contributed to the generation and flow of new ideas, hypotheses, tools or knowledge?
+- 1) Eligibility criteria: State the current position of each PI and Co-I on the grant, indicating how they meet the eligibility criteria as outlined within the UKRI-BBSRC Grants Guide. - 2) How have you contributed to the generation and flow of new ideas, hypotheses, tools or knowledge?

-Examples might include: contributions to and skills acquired from past research projects (cited grant references where possible), and key outputs such as data sets, software, intellectual property and research and policy publications.
+Examples might include: contributions to and skills acquired from past research projects, and key outputs such as data sets, software, and research and policy publications.
 In each case the relevance to delivering the proposed project should be summarised.